dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T2094: Regulated marijuana can balance public health and safety.
+### T2094: Marijuana should be regulated and taxed like alcohol and tobacco.

 |Support|
 |---|